 3. The Acadian Banner/Flag

-In this case you don’t even see it because it has no base and is leaning against the Canadian flag.
+, you don’t even see it because it has no base and is leaning against the Canadian flag.

 Bonus: Flag Order